2014 Alumni Awards

 Athletic Hall of Fame Inductee: Randall Belt

-A success in the classroom as well, today, Randy is an emergency room physician in Johnson City, TN where he continues his love for tennis as the assistant tennis coach at Milligan College.
+A success in the classroom as well, today, Randy is an emergency room physician in Johnson City, Tennessee, where he continues his love for tennis as the assistant tennis coach at Milligan College.